Skip to contents

 Example 1 - Randomize Subjects Usings Uniform Distribution

-The R function named “RandomizationSubjectsUsingUniformDistribution” in the file randomly allots the subjects to either of two arms using Uniform Distribution.
+The R function RandomizationSubjectsUsingUniformDistribution randomly assigns subjects to one of two arms using a uniform distribution.

 Steps: